Kenny12-cyber/webtech-final-exam/README.md

 🌐 LUX FASHION ONLINE SHOPPING APPLICATION

 📄 Project Overview

 Lux Fashion is a modern, user-friendly online shopping application built using Spring Boot and PostgreSQL.
 The platform is designed to deliver a seamless and secure shopping experience.
 Key features include:

-User authentication and role-based authorization
+1.User authentication and role-based authorization

-Product management and browsing
+2.Product management and browsing

-Shopping cart and order processing
+3.Shopping cart and order processing

-RESTful API integration
+4.RESTful API integration

 🛠️ Technologies Used
 🔙 Backend: